 12-13 September 2011

-Many of the restaurants had TVs playing shows I recognised and we settle on a place showing Friends.
+With a 9am start, we got a bit of a lie-in this morning before we left Vientiane for Vang Vieng and, after quite a bumpy ride, we arrived early afternoon.
+We checked into the Inthira hotel and went straight back out again to find food down by the river.
+Many of the restaurants had TVs playing shows I recognised and we settled on a place showing Friends.
 Who doesn’t love a bit of Friends (in fact I’m actually watching it right now whilst I’m writing this).
-Sadly, we sat outside so I couldn’t actually see the screen.
-There were no chairs so we all squeezed around the little table cross-legged.
-Our guide recommended the baked potatoes but sadly they turned out peeled, halved and under-cooked, with only a little of of cheese, a few beans and something that claimed to be tomato sauce.
+Sadly, we sat outside so I couldn’t actually see the screen but I suppose I was here to be sociable.
+There were no chairs so we all squeezed around a little table, cross-legged.
+Our guide recommended the baked potatoes but sadly they turned out peeled, halved and under-cooked, with only a little bit of cheese, a few beans and something that claimed to be tomato sauce.

 In the evening, we went for dinner at a posher branch of our hotel, where I got a free Lao Lao (Laos’ own whiskey) and banana cocktail to go with my stir fry.
 We then headed to Q bar.
-Apparently, Laos’ curfew isn’t quite so stringent in Vang Vieng – the “party town” of Laos, but we still weren’t out too late before it was time for pancakes and bed.
+Apparently, Laos’ curfew isn’t quite so stringent in Vang Vieng – the “party town” of Laos – but we still weren’t out too late before it was time for pancakes and bed.

 The next morning, after breakfast, a group of us went out for an excursion before tubing in the afternoon.
-We headed for the rather over-hyped two-headed coconut tree before squelching in the rain across the river and off to Poukham cave, which sat at the top of some very steep steps.
+We headed for the rather over-hyped two-headed coconut tree before squelching in the rain across the river towards the Poukham cave, which sat at the top of some very steep steps.
 Sadly we still got rained on even when made it inside.
 We explored for a little while and then headed back to meet for tubing.
 I grabbed some chicken pad thai at the hotel but, as tasty as it was, I couldn’t eat much as I was starting to feel ill.
 That was bad timing.